greg-hutchinson/agile/sprint-review/PITCHME.md

 ## The Review
 ### What’s included:
 - Demo of Potentially Shippable Product Increment
-- Discuss unfinished work
+- Discussion of unfinished work
-- Plan for Next Sprint
+- Plan for next sprint
 ### Why
 - True transparency
 - Early and frequent feedback